reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ## Step 11.
 Deploy SPA <a id="step-11"></a>

 To deploy SPA from your workstation you need permissions to act on the `Automation` account.

-This can be done with [a local profile in `~/.aws/config`](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html) that provides me `AWSAdministratorAccess` to `Automation` via Identity Center.
-In the example below, the local profile is named `automation-sso`.
+If you have created a Cloud9 environment in the `Automation` account then this is done automatically.
+In other cases, you have to configure [a local profile in `~/.aws/config`](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html) that provides `AWSAdministratorAccess` permissions to `Automation`.
+In the example below, the local profile named `automation-sso` is linked with Identity Center.
 Feel free to use your own name and settings.

 ```shell
 $ export AWS_PROFILE=automation-sso